Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/editing.rst

 The Change sequence operator modifies the file path or effect inputs/type on selected strips.

 Effect
-   Switch the effects on a selected Effect strips.
+   Switch the effects on a selected Effect strip.
 Path/Files
    Changes the source file contained in a selected strip.